-Here are more photos of a Coyote at the Sequoyah National Wildlife Refuge in Oklahoma.
-I posted a closeup of one a few days ago (Coyote At Sequoyah National Wildlife Refuge).
-This one was searching in an open field that the Farmers had placed fertilizer (chicken litter) on.
-The smell of the chicken litter draws all types of wildlife out into these open fields.
+I had the incredible opportunity to photograph a Coyote at the Sequoyah National Wildlife Refuge in Oklahoma.
+I previously posted a close-up shot of a Coyote a few days ago (Coyote At Sequoyah National Wildlife Refuge), but this one was captured in an open field that the farmers had fertilized with chicken litter, which drew in a variety of wildlife.

 - Camera: Canon EOS 40D

 - Location: Sequoyah National Wildlife Refuge (Oklahoma)

 - Date & Time Taken: March 1, 2009 (10:14 A.M.)

 - Shutter speed: 1/1000 sec. and 1/800 (as determined by the camera)